MetaID Envelope

 <payload>

-The envelope must appear after OP_RETURN in the output script and at index 1 of the output.
+The envelope must appear after `OP_RETURN` in the output script and at index 1 of the output.
 The first satoshi of the UTXO at index 0 is used to carry the envelope content.

 **Note: If both Taproot-Script and Data-script envelopes exist in the same transaction, the Taproot-Script format takes precedence.**